codewizard-01/codewizard-01/README.md

 - 👋 Hi there, I’m Esmatullah
-- 👀 I’m interested in programming, photography, and sleep
+- 👀 I’m interested in programming,designing, and photography
-- 🌱 I’m currently learning data science
+- 🌱 I’m studying computer science
 - 📫 You can contact me via my linkedin:  https://www.linkedin.com/in/esmatullah-hadi-121862234